 Let's take a brief look at the history of progressive activism

-It was arguably the peaceful resistance of Dr. King’s Civil Rights Movement, which itself was inspired by the non-violent methods of Gandhi in opposing British Imperial rule in India, that has left the world with the impression that progressive activism has historically been peaceful, and that the volatile protests of more recent years are a phenomenon of the 21st century.
+It was arguably the peaceful resistance of Dr. King’s Civil Rights Movement, which itself was inspired by the non-violent methods of Gandhi in opposing British Imperial rule in India, that has left the world with the impression that progressive political activism has historically been peaceful, and that the volatile protests of more recent years are a phenomenon of the 21st century.
 This is not, however, the case.

 You need to know about Chartists